Pretham: Production

 In 2000, Ranjith Sankar wrote the script for the TV serial, Nizhalukal, "probably the first horror serial" to premiere on Malayalam television.
 Citing it as an inspiration for the film, he said, "(I) have thought of umpteen subjects to explore the genre in movies all these years before arriving on this.
 Pretham is a horror comedy," on his Facebook profile.

 Jayasurya played a Mentalist named John Don Bosco alongside Shruthi Ramachandran and Pearle Maaney.
-Initially Mamta Mohandas was considered for the lead role but didn't materialize.
+Initially, Mamta Mohandas was considered for the lead role but didn't materialize.
 Justin Jose, known for his work in the Telugu film Baahubali: The Beginning and the Bollywood film Bajrangi Bhaijaan, did the sound design.
-The filming began on 24 May 2016 in the small town in Cherai in Ernakulam.
+The filming began on 24 May 2016 in the small town of Cherai in Ernakulam.